syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Table-Of-Contents.md

 The following code example shows how to create table of contents with user-defined styles instead of heading styles.

 {% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}
+//Creates a new Word document
+WordDocument document = new WordDocument();
+//Creates a new custom styles
+Style style = (WParagraphStyle)document.AddParagraphStyle("MyStyle");
+style.CharacterFormat.Bold = true;
+style.CharacterFormat.FontName = "Verdana";
+style.CharacterFormat.FontSize = 25;
+//Adds the section into the Word document
+IWSection section = document.AddSection();
+string paraText = "AdventureWorks Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.";
+//Adds the paragraph into the created section IWParagraph paragraph = section.AddParagraph();
+//Appends the TOC field with LowerHeadingLevel and UpperHeadingLevel to determines the TOC entries TableOfContent tableOfContents = paragraph.AppendTOC(1, 3);
+tableOfContents.UseHeadingStyles = false;
+//Sets the TOC level style based on the created TOC tableOfContents.SetTOCLevelStyle(2, "MyStyle");
+//Adds the section into the Word document section = document.AddSection();
+//Adds the paragraph into the created section paragraph = section.AddParagraph();
+//Adds the text for the headings paragraph.AppendText("First Chapter");
+//Sets the built-in heading style paragraph.ApplyStyle("MyStyle");
+//Adds the text into the paragraph section.AddParagraph().AppendText(paraText);
+//Adds the section into the Word document section = document.AddSection();
+//Adds the paragraph into the created section paragraph = section.AddParagraph();
+//Adds the text for the headings paragraph.AppendText("Second Chapter");
+//Sets the built-in heading style paragraph.ApplyStyle(BuiltinStyle.Heading1);
+//Adds the text to the paragraph section.AddParagraph().AppendText(paraText);
+//Adds the section into Word document section = document.AddSection();
+//Adds a paragraph to a created section paragraph = section.AddParagraph();
+//Adds the text for the headings paragraph.AppendText("Third Chapter");
+//Sets the built-in heading style paragraph.ApplyStyle("MyStyle");
+//Adds the text to the paragraph section.AddParagraph().AppendText(paraText);
+//Updates the table of contents document.UpdateTableOfContents();
+//Saves the Word document to MemoryStream
+MemoryStream stream = new MemoryStream();
+document.Save(stream, FormatType.Docx);
+//Closes the document
+document.Close();
+{% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}
 //Creates a new Word document